brandon-gong/siliconnn/ref_impl/README.md

 function call made by siliconnn (anything included by `#include <...>`) is backed by either a straight arm64 instruction, or is a system call.
-For example, we don't have `sqrt()` or `exp()` from the standard library, but thankfully ARM gives us `FSQRT` and `FEXPA`.
+For example, we don't have `sqrt()` or `exp()` from the standard library, but thankfully ARM gives us `FSQRT`.

 This is generally
-fine, save for three key features we are missing from C:
+fine, save for four key features we are missing from C:

 - We don't have access to `malloc`.
 We get by this quite easily by using `mmap` instead; while `mmap` is potentially slower, it doesn't